Originally posted January 18, 2021; most recently updated August 20, 2021

 - Vaccine providers should observe patients after vaccination to monitor for the occurrence of immediate adverse reactions.
 Persons with a history of anaphylaxis are advised to wait 30 minutes and all other persons should wait at least 15 minutes.

+A study by Krantz et al in JAMA showed that of 189 patients who had an allergic reaction to mRNA vaccine (32 or 17% with anaphylaxis), all 159 patient who received a second dose tolerated the vaccine.
 Sites administering the vaccine should have healthcare personnel who are trained and qualified to recognize anaphylaxis and the medications and supplies necessary to assess and manage an allergic reaction.

 Q: How do I report it if I have a problem or bad reaction after getting a COVID-19 vaccine?